Should I Wait Or Should I Go Now?

 This struggle is causing many investors to adopt an "all in" approach.
 Accordingly, they are either "fully invested" or "fully in cash," whereas "fully" = minimum 75%.

 This is a mistake!
-A bear or a bull market hardly ever ends with a "bang" - a one-off event that change things overnight.
+A bear or a bull market hardly ever ends with a "bang" - a one-off event that changes things overnight.
 It may take a certain type of market many months, if not years, to change course.
-Usually, we only see this change retrospectively, when it's too late.
+Usually, we only see this change retrospectively when it's too late.

 Since the stock market isn't moving between two (extreme) modes, it is a mistake to treat it as if it's a binary option with only two possibilities.
 Instead, the right thing to do is to adjust your portfolio throughout the transition period so that your stance fades away over time rather than instantly.